tiger-sea/mcs_research/sections/results.md

 \section{TINN}
 Table \ref{table:TINN} presents the MAP estimation values and credible intervals for TINN.
 Similar to pNN50, the MAP estimation values were small, and the credible intervals included zero for all meteorological factors.
-Whereas, some meteorological factors had relatively larger MAP values and credible intervals, such as minimum sea-level pressure, minimum relative humidity, and mean, minimum, maximum temperature.
+Whereas, some meteorological factors had relatively larger MAP values and credible intervals, such as minimum sea-level atmospheric pressure, minimum relative humidity, and mean, minimum, maximum temperature.
 These findings for specific factors may suggest potential associations with TINN, though the credible intervals still spanning zero indicate uncertain results.

 \begin{table}[htbp]
     \centering